 Summary: Severus Snape thought that his name was cleared after the end of the War, never thinking that the lifelong punishment of slavery handed to Death Eaters would be extended to him.
 Nevertheless, he was strong.
 He wouldn't break.
 SS/HP.
-Winner of a DH award!
+Winner of a Deathly Hallows award!

 Rating: for angst, language, violence, gore and sexual situations.

 Beta: Greenling (first 1/3)

 Warnings: Will have some slash, though not flowery or OOC.
 Much is non-consensual.
 This story is quite dark and depressing.

 Disclaimer: I do not own "Harry Potter" or the characters from it.
 I do not make any money from the writing of this story.

 "A Stale Start"

 Severus Snape took his seat at the high table with grace.
 He was a proud man.
 He was wearing the same black robes it seemed he wore every day.